sr-murthy/continuedfractions/docs/sources/properties-of-continued-fractions.rst

 Properties of Continued Fractions
 =================================

-A number of basic properties of continued fractions are encapsulated in ``ContinuedFraction``, as described below.
+Python objects of the ``continuedfraction.ContinuedFraction`` class encapsluate a number of basic and useful properties of continued fractions.

 .. _properties-of-continued-fractions.elements-and-orders: